-- Each jack can either be used as input or as output. - When used as input it will read a value of 1 (= 10 V) at an input voltage of approx 0.75 V or above and 0 otherwise (also for negative voltages). - When used as an output they output 5 V when you send a value 0.1 or higher, and 0 V otherwise.
+- Each jack can either be used as input or as output. - When used as input it will read a value of 1 at an input voltage of approx 0.75 V or above and 0 otherwise (also for negative voltages). - When used as an output, it outputs 5 V when you send a value 0.1 or higher to its register, and 0 V otherwise.

 Why do the gates not output 10 V?
 Well, while this would be more logical, but it was actually impossible to do in hardware easily since the G8 needs a very special chip that is able to switch between input and output via software.
-This chip does not support 10 V. 99.9% of all Eurorack modules will happily accept 5 V as a valid trigger.
+This chip does not support 10 V.

+99.9% of all Eurorack modules will happily accept 5 V as a valid trigger.
 Some analog envelopes with vintage circuitry might need higher voltages.
-If you encounter such a module, you can use one of the outputs of the DROID master, which output 10 V.
+If you encounter such a module, you can use one of the outputs of the master, which is able to output 10 V.